We try to give him cars and other toys, but he is not interested. His behavior makes me worried. Or is this normal?

 Thank you for writing to us.
 Your son sounds like he has a very creative mind!
-At this age, sister, he is very attached to you, his mother so it is not surprising that he may be trying to imitate you.
+At this age, he is very attached to you, his mother so it is normal that he may be trying to imitate you.

 And, who is to say this is not okay?
 For instance, cooking is typically done by women, or expected to be right?
 Well if you look at a lot of the great chef’s, a lot of them are men.

 Additionally, we as moms often ensure our son’s know how to cook.
 Some of my sister’s husbands do brag on their cooking skills at a social get together!

 Check out this counseling video

-Your son sounds like a very bright little boy sister and I would not worry about his choice of toys at this point nor the fact that he experiments with makeup or women’s shoes.
+Your son sounds like a very bright little boy sister.
+I would not worry about his choice of toys at this point nor the fact that he experiments with makeup or women’s shoes.

 We laughed, thought it was cute and no one ever made a big deal over it.
 However, today we live in a world wherein any deviance from what we as a society feel is “normal” is a cause for alarm.

 Preschool-aged kids enjoy playing pretend and using their imaginations Playing house.
-It is also a great way for them to recount what happens in their homes, or at least the way they see it.
+It is a great way for them to recount what happens in their homes.
+Or at least the way they see it.

-It is completely normal and it is fun as a mom to see my son try to put the baby to sleep the same way we put him to sleep… shushing and patting.
+It is completely normal.
+It is fun to see my son try to put the baby to sleep the same way we do… shushing and patting.
 It shows you a lot about your parenting when you see your kids playing house.”